 INFORMAL ACTION BY MEMBERS: Any action taken or required to be taken at a meeting of the Members, or any other action which may be taken at a meeting of Members may be taken without a meeting if a consent in writing, setting forth the action so taken, shall be signed by all of the Members entitled to vote with respect to the subject matter thereof.

+PARTICIPATION BY REMOTE COMMUNICATIONS.
+Subject to approval by the Board, Members may participate in any meeting of the membership by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
+Participation by such means shall constitute presence in person at the meeting.

 QUORUM: The Members holding fifty percent (50%) of the votes, represented in person or by proxy that may be cast at any meeting shall constitute a quorum at such meeting.
 The vote of a majority of the votes entitled to be cast by the Members present at a meeting at which a quorum is present shall be necessary for the adoption of any matter voted upon by the Members.
 If a quorum is not present at any meeting of the Members, a majority of the Members present may adjourn the meeting at any time without further notice.

 RULES: The rules of procedures for all meetings of Members shall be those contained in Robert’s Rules of Order, as revised from time to time, so far as applicable and not inconsistent with these Bylaws, the Articles of Incorporation or applicable law.